-Sambodhi Sangha's practice and cultivation is based on the seven Saṃyuttas common to the Southern lineage Theravada's Saṃyutta Nikāya and the Northern lineage's Saṃyukta-Āgama..
-The seven Saṃyuttas are the earliest recorded teachings of the Buddha from the first council.
+Sambodhi Saṅgha's practice and cultivation is based on the Seven Categories of Suttas common to the Southern lineage Theravada's Saṃyutta-Nikāya and the Northern lineage's Saṃyukta-Āgama.
+The Seven Categories of Suttas are the earliest recorded teachings of the Buddha from the first Buddhist council.

-The practice of Sambodhi Sangha emphasizes the right view of “condition arising” and the insight into the body and mind, putting into practice the liberation from greed.
+The practice of Sambodhi Saṅgha emphasizes the right view of “Relevant Influencing (Nidānas)” and the insight into the body and mind, in order to liberate from greed.

 The monks and nuns of the Saṅgha practice insight meditation throughout the year.
 Not only the monks and nuns do not accept, accumulate or use money, but also they do not have attendant to accept or manage money on their behalf.

 Sambodhi Saṅgha propagates the Buddha’s original teachings in Taiwan and other places around the world all year round, teaching the Middle-Path Practice, that is, practicing the Seven Factors of Enlightenment and hence, attaining in stages the three rounds and twelve aspects of the Four Noble Truths.
 By doing so, the Buddha’s teachings are applied and testified in real lives to help solve problems and develop a bright and successful live.